effad/ValidatorFX/README.md

 ValidatorFX is a validation library for JavaFX.
 It is inspired by [ControlsFX](https://github.com/controlsfx/controlsfx) but tries to overcome its shortcomings:
 * Validations based on arbitrary observable values (not just the value of a control)
 * Validations can decorate an arbitrary number of nodes (not just the one control)
-* Validations can decorate any node (not just Control subtypes)
+* Validations can decorate any node (not just `Control` subtypes)
 * Validations can be done immediately or on-demand (e.g. when clicking a button)

-The central class of ValidatorFX is Validator which contains a number of Checks.
-As a rule a form will have one Validator object and multiple Checks.
+The central class of ValidatorFX is `Validator` which contains a number of `Check`s.
+As a rule a form will have one `Validator` object and multiple `Check`s.

 ## Maven Coordinates
 ```xml